Geromatic/ImageTranslate/README.md

 This was a personal projec.
 I wanted to read like Japanese mangas or play Visual Novels that I could not understand.
 So I came up with a idea of 'Wouldn't it be wonderful to translate anything on my screen'...
 So this is the result and works wonderful.

-shortcut keys:
+shortcut keys:</br>
-F4 = allows user to capture a particular image (basically a built in snipping tool).
+F4 = allows user to capture a particular image (basically a built in snipping tool).</br>
+F4 again to finish "snipping"

 YOu can translate form a image file(default when you click the load button) or from clipboard (ex, Ctrl+C/Copy Image/Prt Scrn/F4)